9 Perfect Weekend Getaways for When You Need to Escape Philly

 Distance from Philly: 55 minutes

-The beautiful and never-ending Longwood Gardens is open with limited, appointment-only availability, so plan ahead and make it the perfect day to get out of the city and marvel at the colors of autumn while you take in the Chrysanthemum Festival and other fall attractions, including a kid-friendly Pumpkin Playground.
+The beautiful and never-ending Longwood Gardens is open with new displays and more to discover than ever.
+Make it the perfect day outside the city and marvel at the colors of autumn while you take in the Chrysanthemum Festival and other fall attractions, including a kid-friendly Pumpkin Playground.
 By the end of November, the destination’s holiday attractions will be in full swing.
-In the Kennett Square area, you can also check out Brandywine Valley’s tributary and historic downtown district, or take a 10-minute drive to Chaddsford Winery, which is operating at limited outdoor-only capacity for wine tastings and other special events perfect for small groups.
+In the Kennett Square area, you can also check out Brandywine Valley’s tributary and historic downtown district, or take a 10-minute drive to Chaddsford Winery, where wine trick-or-treating and seasonal drinks bring extra festivity.

-New Hope and Lambertville are two riverside towns straddling the line of New Jersey and Pennsylvania, positioned as a quaint artist’s hideaway of quirky shops and outdoor riverside dining framed by a biking trail that takes you on a historical tour of the town.
+New Hope and neighboring Lambertville are two riverside towns straddling the line of New Jersey and Pennsylvania, positioned as a quaint artist’s hideaway of quirky shops and outdoor riverside dining framed by a biking trail that takes you on a tour of the town.
 There is always so much to explore here, from samples at the New Hope Winery and Pour House to all the olive oil you can fathom from Olive n Grape.
 The stunning new River House at Odette’s is a hyper luxe daycation getaway, whether you stop in for dinner on the riverview deck or stay for a night and get cozy by a rooftop fireplace.
-Don’t forget to check out the Ferry Market, the gorgeous Landing Restaurant overlooking the river, or wander through the Bowman’s Hill Wildflower Preserve, or check out the fall and winter festivities at Peddler’s Village.
+Don’t forget to check out the Ferry Market, wander through the Bowman’s Hill Wildflower Preserve, or check out the fall and winter festivities at Peddler’s Village.

 Slow things down and spend some time in Pennsylvania Dutch Country.
 Take leaf peeping to new heights with ziplining at Refreshing Mountain, where you can also bike ride through the region’s sprawling trails or even smash a pumpkin from 35 feet up.
-Lancaster County is also known as a premier culinary retreat, so hit up Down on the Farm Creamery for ultra-fresh cheese and ice cream with farm animal ambiance.
-You can also get a seat at Lancaster Brewing Company to try some microbrews.
+Lancaster County is also known as a premier culinary retreat, so hit up Down on the Farm Creamery for ultra-fresh cheese and ice cream with farm animal ambiance or grab a seat at Lancaster Brewing Company to try some microbrews.

 Something about being cooped up in the city definitely makes us eager to take in the stars.
 Cherry Springs is known for precisely that, offering a dazzling panorama of the night sky.
-Neighboring the border to New York state, the park also features beaches now open at 75 percent capacity.
+A one-time Galaxy Pass gets you access to the Overnight Astronomy Observation Field, or you can stick to the normal campgrounds.
 You also aren’t far from the so-called “Grand Canyon of Pennsylvania,” Pine Creek Gorge, so make a pit stop to check out this 47-mile gorge in the Allegheny Plateau.